 - Background removal and replacement

-Bad signs to remove: keyword lists, exclamation marks, all-caps phrases, claims you can’t prove in-app within five minutes.
+Remove these bad signs: keyword lists, exclamation marks, all-caps phrases, and claims you can’t prove in-app within five minutes.

 Step 5: Pick the right category